urbit/docs/docs/arvo/internals/ford/commentary.md

 Otherwise, we let `goz` be `zog` plus the current structure so that while compiling the dependencies of this structure we don't later create a circular dependency.
-We check next to see if this structure is alredy in `rop`.
+We check next to see if this structure is already in `rop`.
 If so, then we have already included this structure earlier, so we check to see if this is the same version of the structure as we included earlier.
 If so, we skip it.
 Else, we fail since we can't